Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Benchmark Design

 After specifying the configuration, the user launches \toolname.
 This triggers the Deployment component~(\designref{2}), which deploys components and software dependencies to remote machines specified in the configuration.
-To complete these actions, the user needs to specify only a set of IP addresses of \texttt{ssh}-accessible machines.
+This only requires the user needs to specify a set of IP addresses of \texttt{ssh}-accessible machines.
 This makes \toolname portable~(\ref{req:portable}), and allows users to evaluate \mve performance variability under cloud or self-hosted deployments.

 When deployment is complete, the Deployment component hands control to the Control Server~(\designref{3}). \toolname follows a Controller/Worker pattern, with the Control Server as the controller, and the Control Clients as the workers~(\designref{4}).
-The Control Server contains the operation logic, and is responsible for synchronizing the operation of all workers by exchanging messages with the Control Client running on each worker.
-The Control Server and Clients exchange the messages enumerated in Table~\ref{tab:messages}.
-Depending on the configuration, the Control Client instructs the worker to run \emph{player emulation} or the \mve.
+The Control Server contains the operation logic, and is responsible for synchronizes the operation of all workers by exchanging messages with each Control Client running on each worker.
+The Control Server and Clients exchange the messages enumerated in Table~\ref{tab:cont_messages}.
+Depending on the configuration, the Control Client runs either \emph{player emulation} or the \mve.

 \toolname uses one or more workers for player emulation~(\designref{5}).
 These workers emulate players by connecting the \mve and automatically sending player actions based on programmed behavior. \toolname implements this by using the player emulation from Yardstick~\cite{yardstick}, an existing \mve benchmark which we compare to \toolname in detail in~\Cref{sec:related-work}.